ICMP ping

 # This sample nxagentd.conf instructs agent to:

-# 1. load PING subagent
+# 1. load the PING subagent

 # 2. Ping target 10.0.0.1 with default size (46 bytes) packets and 10.0.0.2 with 1000 bytes packets